Inventory Management for Retail — Periodic Review Policy

 Conclusion

-After implementing a periodic review policy you will reduce your operating costs by
+After implementing this policy, you will reduce your operating costs by

 - Limiting the time windows of replenishments

-This will optimize your resources for inventory management, order preparation and transportation management. - Reducing the number of replenishments
+This will optimise your resources for inventory management, order preparation and transportation management. - Reducing the number of replenishments

-This will increase the quantity per replenishment and provide opportunities for shipment consolidations for stores delivered at the same time.
+This will increase the quantity per replenishment and enable shipment consolidation for stores delivered at the same time.

 About Me